monisha170804developer/sigma-demo/README.md

 # sigma-demo
-Demo for git and github
+Demo for git and github.